Laser Printer vs. Inkjet Printer

 Since lasers and inkjets use completely dissimilar printing technologies then it figures that each will have their pros and cons.
 So we’ll go over all that here.

 Cheaper to operate.
-Toner costs less per page than ink, sometimes considerably so.
+Toner generally costs less per page than ink, sometimes considerably less.

 Printed sheets come out completely dry, no wet ink to smear.
 Similarly, printouts won’t smear if they become wet later on for some reason such as from a splash of water or other liquid.